Angela McArdle

-Angela Elise McArdle (born June 7, 1983) is an American politician from Texas and California who was elected on May 28, 2022 as the 22nd and current chair of the Libertarian National Committee.
-She was also the Secretary of the Libertarian Party of California from April 2018 to April 2019, and was a board member of the Mises Caucus.
+Angela Elise McArdle (born June 7, 1983) is an American politician who is the chair of the Mises Caucus political action committee since June 2025.
+She previously served as the 22nd chair of the Libertarian National Committee (LNC) from May 2022 to February 2025, secretary of the Libertarian Party of California from April 2018 to April 2019 and a former board member and organizer of the Mises Caucus before May 2022.
+McArdle would be investigated for self-dealing by the LNC the day before she resigned, with the LNC reporting that not only had she committed gross fiduciary violations, but that she is “unfit to serve on the Libertarian National Committee, as an affiliate leader or as a candidate representing the Libertarian Party.”

+Under her tenure as LNC Chair, McArdle was claimed to have played a key role in leveraging the Libertarian Party's spoiler effect into securing a pardon for Ross Ulbricht by Donald Trump, something McArdle herself denies, instead arguing that Trump had a signed pardon ready to go from 2020 that he was foiled from delivering by disloyal underlings.

 Early life and education

-Angela has worked as a paralegal and legal aide for over eleven years.
-Angela currently works in litigation and also has a private practice where she provides self help legal services to low income clients.
-The bulk of Angela’s practices focuses on real estate and constitutional law.
+McArdle has worked as a paralegal and legal aide for over eleven years.
+She currently works in litigation and also has a private practice where she provides self-help legal services to low-income clients.
+The bulk of McArdle's practices focus on real estate and constitutional law.

-Angela received her Bachelor’s Degree in Organizational Leadership from Biola University in 2009 and a Paralegal Certificate from UCLA Extension in 2013.
-Angela is also trained as a craniosacral therapist through the Upledger Institute.
+McArdle received her Bachelor's Degree in Organizational Leadership from Biola University in 2009 and a Paralegal Certificate from UCLA Extension in 2013.
+She is also trained as a craniosacral therapist through the Upledger Institute.

 Career

 McArdle was the Libertarian nominee in the 2017 California's 34th congressional district special election.
 She finished the primary in 17th place out of a field of 22 candidates with 0.8%.
-McArdle ran again for the seat in 2018, and finished in 3rd place in a field of 3 candidates with 8.4%.
+McArdle ran again for the seat in 2018 and finished in 3rd place in a field of 3 candidates with 8.4%.

 In 2021 and 2022, McArdle was a candidate for Chair of the Libertarian National Committee.
 She was endorsed by the Mises Caucus, of which she was also a board member.
 She was elected to the position at the 2022 Libertarian National Convention on May 28.